-Click the Lightbox button in the upper-right corner to close the Lightbox interface.

-13 The Noise Reduction filter is still active in the Timeline on the Color page.
+- 13 Click the Lightbox button in the upper-right corner to close the Lightbox interface. - 14 The Noise Reduction filter is still active in the timeline on the color page.
 Click the two clips one-by-one and verify that their Denoise nodes are not bypassed.

-14 Select Clips > All Clips to remove the filter and return to the entire Timeline.
+15 Select Clips > All Clips to remove the filter and return to the entire timeline.

-TIP The Timeline Thumbnail mode is another great option for visually assessing the status of clips in the Timeline while in the Lightbox panel.
-Choose View > Timeline Thumbnail Mode > Source (C Mode) to switch the order of the clips in the Timeline from their edit order to the order in which the media was created.
+TIP The Timeline Thumbnail mode is another great option for visually assessing the status of clips in the timeline while in the Lightbox panel.
+Choose View > Timeline Thumbnail Mode > Source (C Mode) to switch the order of the clips in the timeline from their edit order to the order in which the media was created.
 When working with original camera footage, this will display the order in which the footage was recorded.
-C Mode will place clips that were captured on the same day/location next to each other which enables faster copying of grades and visual comparisons.
+C Mode will place clips that were captured on the same day/location next to each other, which enables faster copying of grades and visual assessment.
 When done, remember to set the Timeline Thumbnail mode back to Record (A Mode).

-The media is now checked to ensure that grades were applied to all relevant clips and that all nodes are active.
+The media has now been checked to ensure that grades were applied to all relevant clips and that all nodes are active.
 When working on your own projects, think about the types of workflows you use and what is important to verify before delivering a project.

-As well as the standard filters already present in the sidebar, you can also use the Smart Filters option at the bottom of the list to design your filters based on the metadata of the clips on the Timeline.
+As well as the standard filters already present in the sidebar, you can also use the Smart Filters option at the bottom of the list to design filters based on the metadata of the clips on the timeline.